BAPS (song)

-"BAPS" (a backronym for Bad Ass Pretty Sagittarius) is a song by American rapper Trina and Trinidadian rapper Nicki Minaj, released as a single from Trina's sixth studio album, The One (2019).
+"BAPS" (a backronym for Bad Ass Pretty Sagittarius) is a song by the American rappers Trina and Nicki Minaj, released as a single from Trina's sixth album, The One (2019).

 Background

 BAPS is a song from Trina's sixth studio album, The One (2019).
 It was released on June 19, 2019, as a surprise release two days before Trina's full album came out.
 The song marks the fourth time Trina and Minaj have collaborated on a track.
 It was released for digital download and streaming in June 2019.

 Trina discussed its release on the thirteenth episode of Queen Radio and asked Minaj to film a music video with her because they were originally supposed to, but The Nicki Wrld Tour got in the way.

 Music and lyrics

 "BAPS" was co-written by Trina, Nicki Minaj, Birdman, B.G.
 (Baby Gangsta), Mannie Fresh, Juvenile and Lil Wayne with additional production by Audio Jones and co-production by Trina herself.
 Lyrically, the song samples "Project Bitch" by Cash Money Millionaires.

 "BAPS" is a backronym for "Bad Ass Pretty Sagittarius".
 The lyrics of the song reference famous people previously associated with Trina such as French Montana, Tory Lanez, and James Harden.